-In California15, there are targeted programmes energy to 380 low income families.
-Generally, for vulnerable households in social housing, and the state of Colorado is taking measures to depending on the programme there is use of vulnerable households will have access to solar resources either from social policy charges on consumers (like the SGI here) or from the state power. emission trading scheme (like ETS in Greece).
-It is worth noting that the State of Colorado has For instance, the Low-Income Weatherization Program (LIWP) subsidises 30-80% of the cost recognised energy poverty as a major social issue, with about 30% of households having of energy saving alterations and 50-100% in PV installations in vulnerable households.
-Likewise, trouble paying their power bills.18 the Solar On Multifamily Affordable Housing (SOMAH) programme gathers funds of \$100 In the state of Washington,19 the Department million annually for the needs of social solar On Energy and Environment (DOEE), with the Solar For All programme, has the goal to help policy programmes of 300MW power.
-Both 100,000 low income households reduce their programmes promote educational courses on the side, which take place during the installation and bills to at least 50% by using solar power until require recruitment of local staff.
-2032.
-The first phase of the programme (2017 - 2019) aims at installing 30 - 60 MW PVs.
-Last year, the pilot phase of the programme - of \$5 million worth and 5MW power - was completed, having installed PVs on single-family vulnerable households, small businesses and NGOs.20
+In California15, there are targeted programmes for vulnerable households in social housing, and depending on the programme there is use of resources either from social policy charges on consumers (like the SGI here) or from the state emission trading scheme (like ETS in Greece).
+For instance, the Low-Income Weatherization Program (LIWP) subsidises 30-80% of the cost of energy saving alterations and 50-100% in PV installations in vulnerable households.
+Likewise, the Solar On Multifamily Affordable Housing (SOMAH) programme gathers funds of \$100 million annually for the needs of social solar policy programmes of 300MW power.
+Both programmes promote educational courses on the side, which take place during the installation and require recruitment of local staff.

 In Denver16, Colorado, the Denver Housing Authority (DHA) is building a 2MW PV energy park for social solar policy needs.
 Through virtual net-metering, the park will be partly covering the needs of 700 establishments in social housing, thus reducing 20% of the households' energy expenses.
 Moreover, the state of Colorado, with a special regulation on Solar Gardens (sic), promotes energy communities that develop and operate 10kW to 2MW PV parks.
-The Solar Gardens Act states that 5% of the produced energy will be aiding http://www.lowincomesolar.org/best-practices/multi-family-california/, 16. http://www.lowincomesolar.org/dha-community-solar-project-keeps-housing-affordable/ http://www.lowincomesolar.org/best-practices/community-solar-colorado/ https://www.colorado.gov/pacific/sites/default/files/atoms/files/CEO%20Grant%20to%20GRID%20Alternatives%20for%20Low-income%20Solar%20Project.pdf https://doee.dc.gov/solarforall https://doee.dc.gov/node/1220306 specific vulnerable households of each local community17.
+The Solar Gardens Act states that 5% of the produced energy will be aiding specific vulnerable households of each local community17.
 In a different pilot programme, in which the local Public Power Company is also participating, 8 PV parks were constructed, of more than 1MW total power, that offer free solar energy to 380 low income families.
 Generally, the state of Colorado is taking measures to ensure that during the 2017-2019 period, 5,000 vulnerable households will have access to solar power.